 Big Buff Love, the Human Beatbox, was a pioneer in beatboxing (using his mouth to create hip hop percussion sounds).
 He and another contemporary, Doug E. Fresh, popularized beatboxing, inspiring other artists to innovate, including Biz Markie.

-For their 1987 album, Crushin', the Fat Boys made a cover version of The Surfaris' hit, "Wipe Out", with The Beach Boys singing back-up vocals.
+For its 1987 album, Crushin', the Fat Boys made a cover version of The Surfaris' hit "Wipe Out" with The Beach Boys singing back-up vocals.
 The single made it to #12 on the Billboard chart, and #10 on the corresponding R&B listing.
-The Fat Boys also recorded a version of "The Twist" with the original recording artist, Chubby Checker.
+The Fat Boys also recorded a version of "The Twist" with Chubby Checker, who performed it originally in 1960.